wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Domain names are terminated by a zero-length label, so the root label is normally invisible.
 Truly fully-qualified names indicate the root label explicitly, thus: "an.example.tld.".
-Most of the time, to save typing, names are written implicitly relative to the root, thus:
+Most of the time, names are written implicitly relative to the root, thus: "an.example.tld".
-   "an.example.tld".
    In both of these cases, the TLD is the last label that is visible in presentation format -- in this example, the string "tld".
-(This little bit of pedantry is here because in different contexts people can use the term "fully-qualified domain name" to refer to either of these uses.)
+(This little bit of pedantry is here because, in different contexts, people can use the term "fully-qualified domain name" to refer to either of these uses.)

    The success of the DNS makes it a natural starting point for systems that need to name entities in a non-DNS context, or that have no unique meaning in a global context.
-These name resolutions can therefore occur in a namespace distinct from the DNS.
+These name resolutions, therefore, occur in a namespace distinct from the DNS.

    In many cases, these systems build a DNS-style tree parallel to the global DNS administered by IANA.
 They often use a pseudo-TLD to